zmanio/atmos/changelog/README.md

  - Added support for Scala 2.11 in addition to Scala 2.10.

- - Changed backoff policies from accepting `previousError: Throwable` to `previousOutcome: Any` in order to support the addition of result classifiers.
-This is a breaking change for any implementations of `BackoffPolicy`, as well as any uses of `atmos.backoff.SelectedBackoff` that use a value typed as `PartialFunction[Throwable => BackoffPolicy]`.
-   Direct usage of `selectedBackoff` in the DSL will continue to compile normally.
+ - Changed backoff policies from accepting `previousError: Throwable` to `outcome: Try[Any]` in order to support the addition of result classifiers.
+This is a breaking change for any implementations of `BackoffPolicy`, as well as any uses of `atmos.backoff.SelectedBackoff` or the DSL method `selectedBackoff`.
+Uses of other backoff implementations or other backoff elements of the DSL will continue to compile normally.

 # 2.0 (2014-09-12)